Getting your Trinity Audio player ready...

 “Sorry, is Hellie not your girlfriend?”

 “No, she’s a childhood friend.
-After her brother died in an accident, she wrote me, explaining she no longer wanted to live as a human and asking me to take care of her.
+After her brother died in an accident, she wrote me, explaining she no longer wanted to live as a human.
+Before changing her lifestyle, she asked me to take care of her.
 Right, Hellie?”

-I was banking on Hellie remembering our cover story we’d practiced for Weird Nikki.
+I was banking on Hellie remembering the cover story we’d practiced for Weird Nikki.

 After a brief moment, Hellie nodded with an expression of sadness.